-The Special Needs Co-ordinator for Purbrook Junior School is Mrs Venessa Mott.
+The Special Needs Co-ordinator for Purbrook Junior School is Mrs Vicky Ashton.
 She is responsible for co-ordinating the day to day provision of education for pupils with special education needs and disability.
-Our SENCO, is a member of the SLT and successfully completed the National Award for Special Educational Needs in November 2018.
+Our SENCo, is a member of the SLT and is currently studying for the National Award for Special Educational Needs.